- What Exactly is Cerenia? (Maropitant Citrate)

 - What Are Cerenia's Side Effects in Dogs?

 - Cerenia Administration For Cats

 - What Are Alternative Treatment Options For Dogs and Cats?

 - CBD For Anxiety

 Animals may experience vomiting and nausea just like a human being.
 A pet can feel just as miserable as their owner does when feeling ill.
 Having uncomfortable stomach pains, nausea, and vomiting and not knowing why can be painful for people as well as our beloved pets.

 Vets and chemists recognized that cats and dogs should not have to suffer through vomiting and have come up with a drug called Cerenia.
 Cerenia is also known as Maropitant Citrate.

 We will go over everything that we can find out about this medication and ensure that your pet will be able to return to their normal healthy selves.
 There will also be discussions about possible side effects that may be encountered and viable alternatives.

 What Exactly is Cerenia?
 (Maropitant Citrate)

-The drug Cerenia is the first and the only FDA-approved medication for veterinarians to offer cats and dogs for their vomiting and nausea as a prescription.
+The drug Cerenia is the first and the only FDA-approved medication for veterinarians to offer cats and dogs to prevent acute vomiting and nausea as a prescription.
 It can also be prescribed to prevent vomiting in dogs that may happen with pets prone to motion sickness.